-10F5.
+10F4.
 Feeding

-- (a) The feed zones must be well-located on the course.
+- (a) The feed zones or rest stops must be well-located on the course.
 Their number will be appropriate to the length of the course.
-The feed zones must be marked with signs. - (b) A panel shall indicate the presence of the next feed zone at least 500 meters beforehand.

-- (c) The feed zones must be located far enough off the road that they do not hinder traffic and allow riders who wish to do so to pass without stopping. - (d) The feed zones must be large enough to accommodate substantial numbers of riders.
+The feed zones or rest stops must be marked with signs. - (b) A panel shall indicate the presence of the next feed zone at least 500 meters beforehand. - (c) The feed zones must be located far enough off the road that they do not hinder traffic and allow riders who wish to do so to pass without stopping. - (d) The feed zones must be large enough to accommodate substantial numbers of riders.

-10F6.
+10F5.
 Communications